dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 With the `pubsub.yaml` component, you can easily swap out underlying components without application code changes.

-The Redis `pubsub.yaml` file included for this quickstart contains the following:
+The Redis `pubsub.yaml` file included for this Quickstart contains the following:

 ```yaml
 apiVersion: dapr.io/v1alpha1